 A project from the history elective “Out of the Shadows” resulted in students creating a headstone and honoring a slave named Lucy Foster, who lived in Andover and obtained her freedom at age 16.

 Advisory provides each girl with a dedicated source of academic and personal guidance daily.

 Our students meet with their advisor and a small group of peers for approximately 15 minutes each day.
 During advisory, students are encouraged to share any challenges they may be facing in their classes or in their personal lives, and to seek guidance and support from a trusted adult mentor.

-Advisors also act as a liaison between students, parents and faculty, providing an opportunity for parents to communicate openly with advisors.
+Advisors also act as a liaison between students, parents and faculty, providing an opportunity for parents to communicate openly.
 As advisors are often teachers, this daily point of contact with students also provides faculty with additional insight into what is happening in other classrooms and opportunities for interdisciplinary collaboration with colleagues.